2ahmedabdullah/ai_agent_chatbot_using_langgraph/README.md

 # Public Agent Chatbot

-This repository contains the backend for the Mesa public-agent chatbot.
+This repository contains the backend for the Company X public-agent chatbot.
 The bot is built as a LangGraph workflow that accepts a user query, checks safety and clarity, looks for cached answers, retrieves document-grounded context from RAG, and returns a final humanized response.

 The public agent is intentionally scoped to the knowledge available in the project documents.
 It should not act like a general-purpose chatbot.
 If the answer is not available from the indexed RAG documents, it responds gracefully with the configured support fallback message.